-Antigua’s claim of having “a beach for every day of the year” is not unfounded.
-While this Caribbean island is quite small, few places in the world match its ravishing beauty and white-sand beaches.
+The old Antigua claim of having “a beach for every day of the year” is not unfounded.
+While this Caribbean island is quite small in size, few places in the world match its ravishing beauty and soft white-sand beaches.
 You can bet to be treated to magic whether looking to be part of one of Antigua’s many carnivals, relax and get away from life, or enjoy some delightful seafood.
-These five top-tier accommodations will make your visit all the more enjoyable.
+These five top-tier hotels in Antigua will make your tropical visit all the more enjoyable.

 Jumby Bay Resort

 The island of Jumby Bay is the true definition of luxury.
 Quite tiny itself – all of 300 acres – you can cycle around this car-free island in just 20 minutes.
 It’s also close to the airport, so one moment you are getting off the plane and, 30 minutes later, you’re swimming in the clear turquoise waters of the Atlantic.
 Does it get any better than that?

 If the island is a beauty to behold, you can only expect the same – or better from Jumby Bay Resort, right?
 Right.
 The 40-room all-inclusive resort is tastefully decorated and designed to give you access to the ocean right away.
 Among these residences are 14 villas, each equipped with their own infinity pools that overlook the sea, and over 21 private residences crafted to feel just like home.
 Have tons of ideas on what to do in Jumby Bay?
 You may want to cancel them because this island has a mind of its own.
 It’s purely for off-the-grid relaxation – snorkeling in coral-fringed islands barefoot walks across a long golden sand bar, and lounging in a hammock all afternoon.
 Check out any of the three restaurants and four lounges for some Caribbean hospitality.